 Check the Electrical Panel

-The first thing you should do when your AC is not working is to check the Electrical Panel.
+The first thing you should do when your AC is not working is to check the electrical panel.
 Sometimes, the circuit breaker can get tripped, causing the AC to stop working.If you find that the circuit breaker is broken, simply reset it and see if that solves the problem.

 Confirm the Thermostat is On